Analytical Methods in Physics: Differential Geometry of Curved Spaces

 whereas the second derivative matrices are

 Therefore, from eq. \eqref{DifferentialGeometry_ChristoffelSymbols_Tranformation},

 Similarly,

 \end{myP} {\bf Parallel transport} \qquad Let $v^i$ be a (tangent) vector field and $T^{j_1 \dots j_N}$ be some tensor.
 (Here, the placement of indices on the $T$ is not important, but we will assume for convenience, all of them are upper indices.)
-We say that the tensor $T$ is parallel transported along the vector $v$ when
+We say that the tensor $T$ is invariant under parallel transport along the vector $v$ when

 \begin{myP} \qquad As an example, let's calculate the Christoffel symbols of the metric on the 2-sphere with unit radius,

 Do not calculate from scratch -- remember you have already computed the Christoffel symbols in 3D Euclidean space.
 How do you extract the $2$-sphere Christoffel symbols from that calculation?